wp-plugins/wp-booking-system/readme.txt

 * Change the first day of the week
 * Change the start month / year
 * Edit multiple dates with just one click
+* Display a tooltip with info
+* Hide bookings from the past from your visitors
+* Show the week's number
+* Auto-Pending
+* User management
 * Very easy to translate into any language
 * Download the Premium version at: http://www.wpbookingsystem.com